 The New Middle School D.A.R.E.
 Curriculum “Keepin’ it REAL”

-Officers Samuel Bady and Mark Wood began teaching the new middle school D.A.R.E. curriculum “Keepin’ It REAL” at Brentwood Middle School and Woodland Middle School during the 2009–2010 school year.
+Officers Samuel Bady and Mark Wood teach the middle school D.A.R.E. curriculum “Keepin’ It REAL” at Brentwood Middle School and Woodland Middle School during the school year.

 With research showing that adolescents, in particular, need to be involved in the learning process, experts shifted the focus in the new D.A.R.E. curriculum to include officer-facilitated work, discussion groups, and role-playing sessions.
 New D.A.R.E. is about giving kids the skills and information they need to make good life choices.